Avoid These Mistakes When Choosing a Beneficiary

 Mistake #3 - Unsure of Options

-The last mistake most commonly seen is a lack of understanding of their beneficiary options.
+There is a significant lack of understanding of your options when it comes to choosing a beneficiary.
 Many think that they can only deem one beneficiary or that it has to go to an individual.
 Both are not true.
-You can establish your beneficiary as an estate or trust rather than a person so all of your assets are centralized then paid out.
+You can establish your beneficiary as an estate or trust rather than a person, so all of your assets are centralized then paid out.
 You can also have as many beneficiaries as you wish.
 You can have multiple primary and secondary beneficiaries.
+When it comes to dolling out your finances, the options are unlimited.
+Do not believe that it is so cut and dry.
+You can customize your beneficiaries as you see fit.

 It can be really uncomfortable thinking about your end of life items like establishing a beneficiary or beneficiaries.
 However, taking care of your loved ones normally outweighs the fear.
 Educate yourself on your beneficiary options so you can make the right choice for your family.
 If you have further questions about establishing your beneficiaries or altering the beneficiaries you currently have don’t hesitate to get in contact!
 I’m always happy to hear from you.